 SCALPELS IN THE NIGHT

 The Night Doctors, it has been argued, represented a new phase of psychological control used by southern white plantation owners against the rural black population.
 As with the earlier Night Patrols and Ku Klux Klan, a fear of the supernatural was exploited through rumors and targeted pranks.
 These traditional scare tactics were combined with elements that played off the (well-founded) suspicion of the white medical establishment and concerns of body-snatching among African-Americans, giving birth to a new and truly terrifying monster.

 The height of the Night Doctor scare coincided with “The Great Migration,” which lasted between the 1880s and the First World War.
-Rapid industrial expansion led to labor shortages, prompting employment agents to travel across the South with promises of free transportation, higher wages and better living conditions to all who were willing to relocate to various urban centers.
-The resulting exodus of black workers had a devastating affect on the southern economy and efforts were made to prevent further flight.
+Rapid industrial expansion led to labor shortages, prompting employment agents to travel across the South with promises of free transportation, higher wages, and better living conditions to all who were willing to relocate to various urban centers.
+The resulting exodus of black workers had a devastating effect on the southern economy and efforts were made to prevent further flight.

 Southern blacks were warned of the harsh winters and outbreaks of pneumonia or tuberculosis that supposedly ravaged the northern cities.
 Another rumor involved dishonest labor agents who were employed by slavers to lure freedmen to the coast and ship them off to work Cuban plantations.
 But it was the bone-chilling tales of the night doctors that proved to be the most effective means of psychological control.